 Another way to ensure that you get accurate medical information online is to check the authenticity of the site.
 Users’ testimonials are one way because you will then know that others have been benefitted by the site.
 Similarly, check for the range of information on the site.
 This is particularly true for companies dealing in health care related equipment.

 An example will help illustrate this point better.
 Search for tattoo removal techniques or equipment in Australia and you will be guided to http://www.universalipl.com.au/tattoo-removal/ at the top of search results pages.
 This is the website of Universal Medical Aesthetics, one of the leading importers and distributors of beauty care equipment in Australia.
 Go through the website and you will find that they deal not only in tattoo removal devices but a whole range of skin rejuvenation and permanent hair removal machinery too.
 If you are looking to buy one of their equipment, you can always go to their buyers and check their credentials and quality of equipment.
+They also host IPL machines at regular intervals through which you can save a lot of money.
 By having a double check, you will be sure that the information you are getting on health care equipment is true and accurate.

 Another surprise is that educational websites like that of universities or other specialised institutions (with URLs ending with .edu or ebooks or peer reviewed articles) are not totally accurate.
 This is because the information is not always updated or they have links to subscription based articles that cannot always be accessed by everybody.
 Hence, sites will have outdated information that should not be relied on.
 Blogs and websites of non medical professional individuals should not be trusted too.